Ward 2 Alderman Judy Bateman

 Judy Bateman lives in Country Hill South and has been a resident over 32

 years.
 She works as a real estate agent with STL Buy and Sell Real Estate.

-Judy and her husband, Al, have five children.
+Judy and her late husband, Al, have five children.

 April 2007 to serve the residents of Ward 2 for four years, Judy

 previously served as an Alderman for Ward 2 from 1991 to 2001.

 Alderman Bateman also serves as President of the St. Charles County Municipal League.